cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 conditions are described e.g. at the web page, during the installation process and at the introduction page of the online help for CrypTool.

-Previous users of CrypTool may find especially chapter 2.4 (What's new) and chapter 3 (Further development, Roadmap) of this ReadMe interesting.
+Previous users of CrypTool may find interesting especially chapter 2.5 (What's new in version CT 1.4.30) and chapter A.2 (Further development, Roadmap) of this ReadMe.

 We welcome very much everybody willing to further develop CrypTool or to give feedback.
 We are also glad about hints telling us about